Planescape: Torment: Sales

-In the United Kingdom, Torment appeared at #3 on Chart-Track's weekly computer game sales list for the January 9–15, 2000 period.
+In the United Kingdom, Torment appeared at No. 3 on Chart-Track's weekly computer game sales list for the January 9–15, 2000 period.
 The game remained in the Chart-Track weekly top 5 for another two weeks, and secured a third-place debut on the firm's monthly top 10.
 Richie Shoemaker of PC Zone noted at the time, "January saw only one new release make an impact: the bizarre role-player from Black Isle Studios, Planescape: Torment."
-In the German market, the game sold 50,000 units by mid-2000, after debuting at #6 on the charts in January.
+In the German market, the game sold 50,000 units by mid-2000, after debuting at No. 6 on the charts in January.
 It proceeded to claim positions 12, 30 and 53 from February through April.
 According to PC Player, Virgin Interactive was "only slightly disappointed" by its commercial performance in the region; writer Udo Hoffman noted that the game by nature was tailored to "a more mature and therefore smaller target group."